nagasudhirpulla/taming_python/blog/skills/flask_ssl.md

 ```bash
 "C:\Program Files\Git\usr\bin\openssl.exe" req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 3650
 ```
-Using the above command, openssl in git can be used to generate the SSL certificate files
+Using the above command, openssl in git can be used to generate the self-signed SSL certificate files

 ## Using .key and .pem files of the SSL certificate
 * key and pem files can be generated from an SSL certificate or generated from a utility like OpenSSL